AzadAlistanov/AzadAlistanov/README.md

 ### Hi there 👋

 💻   I'm open to new job opportunities<br>
-📚   And much into JavaScript and Python<br>
+📚   And much into JavaScript
 📬   Contact me at: alistanov.azad@mail.ru (or via messengers below)

 ---